OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 #### Pitch `<pitch>`, `[pitch]`

 The core token that identifies a note is the pitch token.
-No other musical symbol contains pitch in MusicXML, you can see that [`<pitch>`](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/pitch/) element can only be a child of the `<note>` element.
+No other musical symbol contains pitch in MusicXML, you can see that the [`<pitch>`](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/pitch/) element can only be a child of the `<note>` element.

 In MusicXML, pitch is by `<octave>`, `<step>`, and `<alter>`.
 We join the first two values to build the pitch token: